statechannels/go-nitro/docs/index.md

 The network benefits from significant advantages, however -- in a fraction of a second, a direct, private connection can be forged with anyone else in the network.
 Then, payments can be streamed incredibly fast: up to **hundreds of times per second**.
 What's more, there is no per-payment fee to cover (just a small fee per unit time for maintaining the connection).

-This is in sharp contrast to the experience of transacting publicly on a "layer 1" blockchain or even on a rollup chain.
+This is in contrast to the experience of transacting publicly on a "layer 1" blockchain or even on a rollup chain.
 There, fees and latency apply to each and every action.

 ## What's on offer